 • Moderators (the Chief Polling Place Official) must also take a 5 to 6 hour class every four years which is given in the evening by a Moderator Trainer.

 In most cases, you will be asked to start at one of the more basic positions (Official Checker or Ballot Clerk).
 As you grow in experience you may be asked to take a position with more responsibility, such as Assistant Registrar or Moderator.

-Please note: For the 2022 Gubernatorial Election, there will be additional opportunities to work processing and counting absentee ballots.
-If you can work the days before and after Election Day, please indicate that when you call or email.
+Please note: For the 2024 Presidential Election, there will be additional opportunities to work processing and counting absentee and early voting ballots.
+If you can work the days before and after Election Day, please indicate that when you contact our office.